nik1106/MNA-MAT/README.md

 ## What's included
 1. The three MATLAB tool files.
 2. A set of 10 examples (.cir SPICE netlists) along with schematics of the same.

+## Just a Request
+If you find this tool useful, or atleast think it to be ambitious, please consider leaving a star or suggesting changes.

+__Thank You__